Luismd2025/MonitoringCPU-RAM-NET/CONTRIBUTING.md

-# Contributing to Uptime Monitor
+# Contributing to MonitoringCPU-RAM-NET

-Thank you for considering contributing to the Uptime Monitor project!
-We welcome contributions of all kinds including bug fixes, feature additions, documentation improvements, and more.
+ first at all, I really what to thank everyone for considering contributing to the MonitoringCPU-RAM-NET!
+In this repository we welcome contributions of all kinds, for example including bug fixes, feature additions, documentation improvements, and more.

 ## How to Contribute